7 Steps to Safe Sleep for Your Baby

 Current research has shown that room-sharing can reduce the chances of SIDS by up to 50%.

 The American Academy of Pediatrics (AAP) now recommends keeping your baby in your room for at least the first 6 months.
 The first full year is even better.
 And, if you want them to stay in your room longer than that, that is okay!
 Heck, we still have our 2-year-old in our room.

 All the grunts, squirms, and other little noises newborns may make it difficult to sleep at first, but I’m sure you’ll get used to it fairly quickly.

 Dress Your Baby Properly

 Overheating and becoming overly chilled have both been linked to SIDS.
-Be aware of the temperature in your baby’s room, and how you’re dressing them.
-Continue to monitor and feel your baby’s chest and back to make sure they’re not too hot or too cold.
+Be aware of the temperature in your baby’s room and how you’re dressing them.
+Continue monitoring and feeling your baby’s chest and back to make sure they’re not too hot or too cold.

 As a general rule of thumb, your baby should be dressed in no more than one layer more than what you are comfortable wearing, and the room temperature should be kept between 68 and 72 degrees.

 Stop Swaddling Early

 Swaddles are soothing, but it’s best to stop around 2 months old.
 Most babies roll over between 2 and 4 months, and really they could make their move at any moment, so keeping their hands and legs free will help prevent them from getting stuck in a position that could compromise their airways.
 And, of course, if they roll over any early than that, you’ll need to stop swaddling then.